 I am so grateful and appreciative for my wife, my partner, my carepartner, and my soulmate, Angela.
 Every day, I am forever energized by her support and the help that my loving wife gives me.
 My wife’s patience and assistance in living and business has been the perfect partnership for a successful marriage and business.

 Not every day can incorporate all five components that are listed here, but on the days that life gets in the way, staying with the plan can make a world of difference in your improvement.
-Whether it is a medication or a complimentary therapy, staying flexible and receptive to adding something new to your regimen means giving it a fair try and assessing whether this new addition helps or hinders your condition.
+Whether it is a medication or a complementary therapy, staying flexible and receptive to adding something new to your regimen means giving it a fair try and assessing whether this new addition helps or hinders your condition.
 Be selective and be objective.
 Whatever the outcome, do not close the door to one therapy or dismiss another without consideration as well as evaluating the practitioner.
 Do not discount a therapy or medication without giving it a thorough trial, before discarding it, with your neurologist’s oversite.
 Wishing you all the best!

 Disclaimer: The views and opinions expressed by Karl are solely his own.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.